sttk/cliargs-java/README.md

 ### Parse for an option store with `@Opt` annoatation

-This library provides the method `CliArgs#parseFor` which takes an option store object as the argument, and puts option values by parsing command line arguments to it.
+This library provides the method `Cmd#parseFor` which takes an option store object as the argument, and puts option values by parsing command line arguments to it.
-The `@Opt` annotations are needed for the fields of the option store.
+The `@Opt` annotations can be attached to the fields of the option store for their option configurations.

 This `@Opt` annotations can have the attributes: `cfg`, `desc`, and `arg`.
 `cfg` can be specified the option name, aliases and default value(s).